yuval-herman/braude-top/plan.md

 # WIP

-- add tests for new semester and year ui
 - add help for semester selector

+# Planned

 - replace logic for user downloading the entire db

-# Planned

 - save schedule for every semester on its own
 - improve analytics (add an Analytics component? use:action?)